 Lastly, dividends received from the insurance company that is given to the policyholder on an annual basis are also not taxable.

-These are some of the ways that the infinite banking system gives you a tax benefit and advantage compared to banking in a more traditional sense.
+These are some of the ways that the IBC gives you a tax benefit and advantage compared to banking in a more traditional sense.

 A properly-structured participating whole life policy provides many incredible guarantees.

 According to Guardian, based on your life expectancy, the insurance sets four guaranteed benefits:

 - Guaranteed level premium: As long as you keep paying premiums, the policy will stay in effect.

 - Guaranteed Death Benefit: the amount paid to your beneficiaries will never decrease

 - Guaranteed Cash Value: A cash value that is guaranteed to grow at a set rate each year until it is equal to the face amount of the policy at a specified age, typically age 100 or 121.